joshayoung/josh_blog/src/applications.md

 layout: layouts/page.html
 title: Josh Blog
 ---
-# Portfolio
+# Applications

-Outlined below are many of the projects (web and mobile) that I have developed over the years, along with information about each.
+Outlined below are many of the apps (web and mobile) that I have developed over the years, along with information about each.
 Where possible, I have included links to screenshots and code demonstrating the work done.

 - [NoteMark App (2025)](#notemark)
 - [Kanboard App (2025)](#kanboard_app)